roblar997/MobileServerClientCode/README.md

     - URL
     - Debug mode (yes/no):

-      If debug mode: On get random generated data back, based to expected keys and types.
+      If debug mode: One get random generated data back, based to expected keys and types.

     Output:
      - Prints out data expected keys and types, either random generated or actual data based on debug parameter